unoti/solver-tutorials/orlab/docs/orlab-notes.md

 Give an analysis, and if you can come up with a solution, you can create that in orlab\src\orlab\exercise6b.py (a file that doesn't exist yet)
 ---

+Exercise2 is missing the constraint about warehouse supply.
+    Use this as an opportunity to talk about the importance of:
+    * Being methodical during the implementatin of constraints
+    * Checking the output solutions for reasonableness